ggc-itec/itec3870_social/Anthony_Oliver.md

 * Craft Beer
  * Any kind of IPA will make my mouth water.
 Lets get a :beer: sometime!

+* Coffee
+ * In the morning I look like :shit: but after some :coffee: I look like :grinning:

 # Favorite Movie :ocean:
 * Brother
  * I really love surfing and this is currently my favorite short film to watch or even just listen to in the background while I work on school assignments.
 Go check it out over on [WhatYouth] (http://whatyouth.com/films/act-natural-we-found-kolohe-andino-coming-2015/brother-a-new-film-from-what-youth/). :surfer: